 Companies must disconnect the power cable from the platform and turn the valve to stop the flow of water to the platform.
-For both the standard and the shallow water platform designs, the power cable will be located on the outside, bottom corner of the platform frame; the valve will be located on the outside perimeter of the platform frame as well.
+The power cable will be located on the outside, bottom corner of the platform frame.
+The valve will be located on the outside perimeter of the platform frame as well.
 These two steps can be done in either order.

-The power cable connector will be constructed of 1-inch PVC pipe and a 1-inch PVC cross.
+The power cable connector will be constructed of 1 1⁄2-inch PVC pipe and a 1 1⁄2-inch PVC cross.
 A 2 meter length of 18-gauge red/black power wire will be attached to the connector.
 Both a screw hook and a screw eye will act as grab points on the cable connector, but companies may move the power cable connector by any method they wish.
 The port for the connector will be constructed from 2-inch PVC pipe.
-The port will be positioned horizontally, i.e., it will be parallel to the bottom of the pool.
-At the start of the product demonstration, the cable connector out of the port.
+The port will be positioned horizontally, i.e. it will be parallel to the bottom of the pool.
+At the start of the product demonstration, the cable connector will be inserted into the port.
 Companies must disconnect the power cable from the platform by pulling the connector out of the port.
 Companies will receive 5 points when the cable connector is no longer touching the 2-inch PVC of the port.
 Companies may leave the power cable connector anywhere (e.g. on the pool bottom, in a collection basket on the ROV) they wish once it is successfully disconnected.